shorya28sh/SHOR_ai/README.md

 # SHOR_ai
-html website page of SHOR_ai
+html website page of which can try to solve your qurey .....
+A qurey of code ,question or other you can make photos and videos too ..............
+SHOR_ai